 Where do I enroll in the Ride Accessibility Program?

 Once you arrive at SeaWorld, go straight to Guest Services.
-If you're in Orlando, Guest Services will be found on your left in the row of buildings after you enter.
+If you're in Orlando, Guest Services will be found on your left in the row of buildings shortly after you enter.
 While in San Diego, Guest Services will be on your right, and if you're in San Antonio, you'll find it right before you enter the park.

 How do I get the RAP?